-DCIG is a technology analyst firm that was originally founded in 2007 with a particular focus on enterprise data protection and data storage.
+The Data Center Intelligence Group (DCIG) is a technology analyst firm that was originally founded in 2007 focusing on enterprise data protection, data storage, and cloud technologies.
 Its primary goal, at that time, was to provide outsourced analyst services delivered in the form of blog entries, customer validations, executive interviews, and white papers.
 DCIG specifically looked to distinguish itself by delivering blog content that provided subscribers with objective, third party analyst coverage about their company and products delivered in a format (blogs) easily searched and disseminated on the web.

 - Making a list of product features